 We are aware of the major sites that don’t work in Flow, but we would welcome short test cases demonstrating bugs that may be the cause of sites failing to function.
 Details of how to report these are below.
 This is a technology preview, and certain security features are missing, so please be careful with passwords.

-By downloading Flow you are agreeing to our terms and conditions, a copy of these are are included in the download package.
+By downloading Flow you are agreeing to our terms and conditions, a copy of these are included in the download package.

-All files must be unzipped into the same directory.
 Flow can then be run by double-clicking, or from the terminal by changing directory to where the Flow executable is stored and typing:

 On startup, Flow launches a welcome page.
 To launch with a different URL include the URL name: